 - Less direct influence on the direction of investment.
 As an equity crowdfunding investor, you won’t have direct control (whether through formal or informal means) on the company.
 Your investment will be more passive than active.

 - Geographic diversification and data flow.
 The democratization of the public offerings online is a potential benefit that equity crowdfund investors get over angel investors.
 Anyone can invest in startups, regardless of their geographical location.
 Deals that used to be geographically unavailable or were available only through a network of angels is now available to anyone.

 - Lack of pro-rata rights.
 Equity crowdfunding investors don’t have pro-rata rights, meaning they are not able to buy additional shares and double down their investment.
 Angel investors have pro-rata rights which they can choose to exercise or not.

-What are equity crowdfunding (Regulation D) returns to date?
+What are Regulation D (Reg D) returns to date?

-- It is too early to perform calculations in IRRs.
-All the data points to unrealized gains because they will keep changing as additional exits are realized and the vintage of investment ages.
+- It is too early to perform calculations in IRRs for Reg CF. All the Reg D data from 2018 pointed to unrealized gains because that is all that was available at the time.
+Early-stage deals may take 5-7 years on average to realize an exit, with large exits (like IPOs) taking 8-10+ years.
+Returns will keep changing as additional exits are realized and the vintage of investment ages.
 It is too soon to tell, even for Reg D, which has been around since 2013.
 Internal rates of returns are time-sensitive calculations and will continue to change over time.

 To sum things up, according to past and current data on annual returns, we have seen the following numbers: